obfuscatedgenerated/tuyacord/README.md

 # Tuyacord

-Make your Tuya controlled lights react in real time to your playing Spotify music!
+Make your Tuya controlled lights react in real time to your music playing on Spotify!

 ## Setup